suebutton/helloworld/.github/PULL_REQUEST_TEMPLATE.md

 [DLC-XXX](https://button.atlassian.net/browse/DLC-XXX)

 _Please include a high-level description of you change including context, explicit goals, and any nuances to the implementation._

+_If you are a member of PE, please tap Sam Propis as the initial reviewer.
+When he approves, or if he is unavailable, tap a CODEOWNER for final sign-off_

 #### Builder Updates

 _If your change includes a new builder or an update to an existing builder, please include this section.
 If not, feel free to delete._

 _Please describe (and link to) any testing or verification that has been done to ensure things are working properly and we're not introducing a regression.
 Common cases to test include:_

 - [ ] iOS and Android app affiliation works with an App Link